 Classic coffee shop-style cold brew coffee is SO unbelievably easy to make at home you’ll never go back to buying it.
 This overnight cold brew coffee is a keeper recipe for any coffee lover!

 *This post was updated with new photos 3/31/21*

 Meet the current obsession amongst all the coffee-drinkers in my family, you guys.
+Soon to be yours.

 Props to Jason for inspiring this cold brew, btw.
 He convinced me to give it a try so I did just cause I’m always down for a new coffee love.

 Spoiler: we both fell hard and fast in love with it.
 It’s so simple, yet about the most life-changing coffee you’ll ever make.